 The Chandler Museum is an innovative learning environment where the community comes together to share our stories, store our cultural heritage and experience Chandler as a people and place.
 The vision of the Museum is to be the community's principle resource to explore its people's history, culture, and their place in the rapidly changing world of today.

-The McCullough-Price House now serve as the new East Valley History & Research Center.
+The McCullough-Price House now serves as the new East Valley History & Research Center.

-The museum also runs Tumbleweed Ranch, an outdoor learning environment which features a 1917 home, historic grocery store and antique agricultural equipment, located in Tumbleweed Park.
+The museum also runs Tumbleweed Ranch, an outdoor learning environment that features a 1917 home, historic grocery store and antique agricultural equipment, located in Tumbleweed Park.

-The Museum has a Museums Advisory Board, and partners with three supporting nonprofit organizations - Pardners of Tumbleweed Ranch, Chandler Sports Hall of Fame and Chandler Historical Society.
+The Museum has a Chander Museum Foundation, and partners with three supporting nonprofit organizations - Pardners of Tumbleweed Ranch, Chandler Sports Hall of Fame and Chandler Historical Society.
 Chandler Museum also offers opportunities for volunteers or interns, as well as resources for teachers.

 300 S. Chandler Village Drive